 Increase your consumption of fish.Drink alcohol only in moderation.
 This means 1-2 drinks per day.Maintain a healthy weight.Check your blood pressure frequently

 .
 Follow your doctor's recommendations for keeping it in a safe range.

 Take aspirin if your doctor says it is safe.Keep chronic medical conditions under control.
 This includes high cholesterol and diabetes.Talk to your doctor about the use of statins.
-These types of drugs may help prevent certain kinds of strokes in some people.Seek medical care if you have symptoms of a stroke, even if symptoms stop.Stop abusing drugs such as cocaine.
-Your doctor can refer you to rehabilitatin programs.
+These types of drugs may help prevent certain kinds of strokes in some people.Seek medical care if you have symptoms of a stroke, even if symptoms stop.If you use drugs, talk to your doctor about rehabilitation programs.